 Mr. McFadden is the secretary to the Board of Directors of the Semiconductor Industry Association, the Optoelectronics Industry Development Association and the Semiconductor Research Corporation.
-He is also a member of the Steering Committee for Government-Industry Partnerships for the Development of New Technologies of the National Research Council of the National Academy of Sciences.
+He was also a member of the Steering Committee for Government-Industry Partnerships for the Development of New Technologies of the National Academies of Sciences, Engineering, and Medicine.

 Mr. McFadden received his J.D. from Harvard Law School, his M.B.A. from Harvard Business School, and his B.A. from Williams College.
 He is a member of the American Bar Association, the District of Columbia Bar Association, and the Massachusetts Bar Association.

 University of Rochester

 Dr. Duncan Moore is Vice Provost for Entrepreneurship and the Rudolf and Hilda Kingslake Professor of Optical Engineering at the University of Rochester.
 He is also Special Assistant to the University President and Executive Director of the University, Industry and Government Partnership for Advanced Photonics.
 Previously, from 1995 until the end of 1997, he served as Dean of Engineering and Applied Sciences at the University.

 In 1996, Dr. Moore also served as President of the Optical Society of America (OSA), a professional organization of 12,000 members worldwide.
 From January 2001 to the present, he has served as Senior Science Advisor at OSA.